 Manufacturing defects are the most common type of product defect that leads to injury or death.
-The item may have been improperly constructed, which can cause it to damage another object in the chain of commerce such as a motor vehicle component defect that causes an accident.
+The item may have been improperly constructed, and this could cause it to damage another object such as a motor vehicle component defect that causes an accident.

-People who have been injured because of an item that was never adequately tested and certified as being safe for consumers can recover compensation through a design defect claim.
+Injury victims who have sustained physical injuries because of an item that was never adequately tested and certified as being safe for consumers can recover compensation through a design defect claim.

-Your product liability case will hinge upon which statute of limitations is most beneficial for your case.
-If you are dealing with a defective auto part in Nevada, the two-year time limit on personal injury claims could be very short — and you might have to file outside of that timeframe if you want to be compensated for your injuries.
+Your product liability case will hinge upon which statute of limitations is relevant to your case.
+If you are dealing with a dangerous product the time frame could vary.

 Failure to Warn